List of alien races in DC Comics: Bugs of New Genesis

 The Bugs of New Genesis are an insectoid race who were spread on New Genesis during their war with Apokolips.
 They are a society of humanoid bugs that thrive in colonies beneath the surface of the planet.
 There is occasionally prejudice between these two races, as many of the gods consider the bug-people to be a lesser species.
+However, there are also instances of mutual compassion and respect.
 Forager and Mantis are the most prominent members of the race.

 C

 Cairnians

 The Cairnians are members of L.E.G.I.O.N.

 Calatonians

 The Calatonians are an ancient monarchy on the planet Calaton ravaged by the Doomsday creature.

 Canopians

 The Canopians are a member of Atari Force.
 Canopians such as Morphea are from New Earth in a parallel universe.

 Carggites

-The Carggites are humans who share the same metahuman talent, the ability to triplicate themselves.
-They come from the ancient Earth colony of Cargg.
+The Carggites are humans from the colony Cargg who possess the metahuman ability of duplication.
 Triplicate Girl of the Legion of Super-Heroes is their representative.